DangoSys/.github/profile/README.md

 ## Introduction

-Buckyball is an end-to-end architecture and algorithm framework for DSAs (domain-specific architectures) and DSLs (domain-specific languages).
-Its goal is to implement a powerful, scalable, high-performance next-generation neural network architecture.
+Buckyball is a comprehensive end-to-end architecture and algorithm framework designed for Domain-Specific Architectures (DSAs) and Domain-Specific Languages (DSLs).
+Our mission is to deliver a powerful, scalable, and high-performance next-generation neural network architecture.

 ## Contact Us

-- Buckyball is currently in its development stage.
-If you are passionate about open source and enjoy mlsys, whether for learning purposes or if you have better ideas, you are welcome to join us.
+- Buckyball is actively under development.
+If you are passionate about open source and enjoy MLSys, whether you're interested in learning, contributing or collaborating on research, you are welcome to join us.

 - Email: zhejiang.arch@gmail.com